Buddy's Show Boat: Plot

-On board the ship, "Mlle.
-Cookie, Show Boat Star" readies herself for a performance & blows a kiss to a picture of Captain Buddy; in the next room, the bruiser-villain perfumes himself and similarly blows a kiss, but to a picture of Cookie.
-Buddy picks up the receiver of a ship telephone and rings Cookie's room; she picks up, and they exchange kisses.
-Having spied the event, the bruiser picks up the phone, blows Cookie a kiss, but receives, instead, a punch in the face.
-Buddy and Cookie perform a rendition of "Under my Umbrella", after which Buddy introduces, to his pleased crowd, an Aboriginal performer called "Chief Saucer-lip", who, upon the captain's departure, immediately becomes a caricature of Maurice Chevalier, who recites "So I Married the Girl", with a kangaroo at the piano.
+On board the ship, Cookie prepares herself for a performance and blows a kiss to a picture of Captain Buddy; in the next room, the brute perfumes himself and similarly blows a kiss, but to a picture of Cookie.
+Buddy calls her and they exchange kisses, which literally travel through the telephone.
+The brute spies him and does the same, only to be hit by the telephone.
+Buddy and Cookie perform a sing-and-dance routine, then introduce the performance of a stereotypical African named "Chief Saucer-lip", who impersonates Maurice Chevalier and sings with a kangaroo and her baby at the piano.

-Cookie watches from behind the curtain, and the villain easily abducts her with a stage hook; dragging Cookie to the main deck, the bruiser is caught by Buddy and his injunction: "Unhand that woman!"
-The villain obliges, and punches Buddy that he flies backward into a device that spins him around and sends him flying into the bruiser, who then doubles back into an electrical device with catches his rear end and painfully shocks him.
-Back in pursuit, the villain is halted by Buddy, who cleverly knocks his adversary backwards, with a wooden life boat, into the cage of "Wally the Trained Walrus", who, now free, bites the rapscallion's behind & chases him into a lower deck.
-Buddy pulls the villain back up with the ship's wench, & positions him such that the ship's rudder continually bumps his posterior.
-Buddy and Cookie celebrate together, but part to allow some proper revelry to the true champion, Wally.
+Cookie watches from behind the curtain, and the brute easily abducts her with a stage hook; dragging Cookie to the main deck, where Buddy arrives and orders him to unhand Cookie.
+The brute obliges, but punches Buddy that he flies backward into a device that spins him around and sends him flying into the brute, who then doubles back into an electrical device with catches his rear end and painfully shocks him.
+He is then knocked backwards with a wooden lifeboat into the cage of Wally the trained walrus, freeing him and causing him to bite, chase the brute and do tricks with him.
+The brute then fall into a hole and is retrieved with a crane by Buddy, moving him to a wheel which repeatedly hits his buttocks while he celebrates with Cookie and the walrus.